Skip to content

 Fentanyl vs. Heroin Effectiveness

-Moreover, fentanyl is more widely accepted as an analgesic.
+Fentanyl is an analgesic.
 Although heroin alters the perception of pain by interacting with the same receptors as other opioids, including fentanyl, it has no legitimate uses in the United States and most other countries.

 However, in some places, diamorphine (heroin) can be prescribed to treat certain medical conditions.